-- 6.1 Corporate Resources Overview and Scrutiny Committee is requested to: - Consider and comment on the information provided in the report, the findings and the recommendations - Agree the final report be presented to this Committee and then Cabinet for consideration
+- 6.1 Corporate Resources Overview and Scrutiny Committee is requested to: - Consider and comment on the information provided in the report, the findings and the recommendations. - Agree the final report be presented to Cabinet for consideration.

 Contact: Andrea Tickner X5995